 - Column A employee number was mapped to record_id as it appears to be unique.

-- Columns B through K have one to one mappings with Senzing attributes.
-Note the use of the PRIMARY label for the name attributes and HOME for the address attributes.
+- Columns B through K have one-to-one mappings with Senzing attributes.
+Note using the PRIMARY label for the name attributes and HOME for the address attributes.

 - Columns L-N are payload attributes that don't even need to be registered in Senzing since they do not help resolution.
 But they are useful to display to users when presented with a match.

-- The employer name column is mapped to a group association attribute rather than a name attribute as it is NOT the name of the employee.
+- The employer name column is mapped to a group association attribute rather than a name attribute, as it is NOT the employee's name.

-- Always specify a label for names, addresses and phones.
-Not only do they help group the components of an address that belong together, they can be used to help find the information you want.
-Like you may want to see the latest HOME address or the most current CELL phone.
+- Always specify a label for names, addresses, and phones.
+Not only do they help group the components of an address that belong together, but they can also be used to help find the information you want, like you may want to see the latest HOME address or the most current CELL phone.

 - Always specify the BUSINESS label for the one physical location of an organization.
 It will keep chain stores and other subsidiaries from resolving even if they have the same name, phone number, and website.

-- Don't be afraid to add a new attributes when needed.
-These will mostly be industry specific IDs that did not make it into the list we ship with.
+- Don't be afraid to add new attributes when needed.
+Contact support@senzing.com for free 30-minute training on how to do this.
+These will mostly be industry-specific IDs that did not make it into the list we ship with.
 Don't try to put them all into a generic attribute like OTHER_ID.
-You will likely want to set their behaviors independently and its nice to see exactly what matched in the match_key.
+You will likely want to set their behaviors independently, and it's nice to see exactly what matched in the match_key.

 - Be conservative when setting behaviors for new attributes.
 For instance, on a new kind of ID, set it first to a basic F1.
 Only add the exclusive behavior when you determine it should break matches even between entities that might otherwise resolve.
 Only add the stable behavior when you determine that it should cement matches between entities that might otherwise not resolve.